Clinical Trial Centre

 The Institute of Tropical Medicine regularly carries out clinical trials on infectious diseases, in cooperation with academic partners and partners from the life science sector, to evaluate the safety and efficacy of novel vaccines and medicines.

-Do you have questions or would you like more information about (a trial within) the Clinical Trial Centre?
+Do you have questions or would you like more information about (a trial within) the Clinical Trial Site?
 Don't hesitate to contact us.

 What is a clinical trial and how is it organised?